 - No other drug or medical treatment is available for the disease of concern.

-- Requirements differ depending on whether a biological product is a regenerative medicine product or not.
+- Requirements for biologics differ depending on whether a biological product is a regenerative medicine product or not.

-- The MHLW designates a product as biological after it consults with its Pharmaceutical Affairs and Food Sanitation Council
+- The Ministry of Health and Labor Welfare (MHLW) designates a product as a biological drug after it consults with its Pharmaceutical Affairs and Food Sanitation Council (PAFSC).